 The only way to properly protect our assets is to address them directly.
 Managing endpoints directly provides report system-level details about least privilege to lock it down and remove unwanted or unnecessary software so your weakest link gets considerably stronger.
 The more you protect OT assets this way, the less likely you will be to have a significant outage or impact.

-To learn more about our approach to endpoint management please join our May 28th webinar: "Securing Industrial Environments with OT Endpoint Management"
+To learn more about our approach to endpoint management download the on-demand webinar: "Securing Industrial Environments with OT Endpoint Management"